Summary

 Details

-Esophageal atresia a congenital condition requiring surgical intervention.
+Esophageal atresia is a congenital condition requiring surgical intervention.
 The most common configuration is Gross type C, proximal EA with distal TEF (EA/TEF).
 The operation for type C includes tracheoesophageal fistula closure and esophageal anastomosis creation.
 Although mortality has markedly decreased since the operation was first described, overall complication rate remains at 62%, with the most common complication being anastomotic stricture, 43%.

 During the creation of esophageal anastomosis, two common practices are to either use or not use a transanastomtic tube (TT) across the anastomosis.
 However the utility and benefits of TT have not been validated.
 A recent retrospective analysis by the Midwestern Pediatric Surgical Research Consortium identified anastomotic stricture to be the most common postoperative complications (43%).
 On univariate analysis, only utilization of a TT was significantly associated with strictures (p=0.013).
 On multivariate analysis after adjusting for both pre and perioperative variables, TT use remained significant with an odd ratio (OR) of 1.91 (p=0.04).